magento/magento2-page-builder/docs/getting-started/install-pagebuilder.md

 Before installing Page Builder for making contributions, make sure you have the following prerequisites:

-- A local development installation of Magento Commerce 2.3.1 -- Use the installation instructions from the [DevDocs installation guide](https://devdocs.magento.com/guides/v2.3/install-gde/bk-install-guide.html).
+- A local development installation of Magento Commerce 2.3.1+ -- Use the installation instructions from the [DevDocs installation guide](https://devdocs.magento.com/guides/v2.3/install-gde/bk-install-guide.html).
-- Access to the private Page Builder repository
+- Access to the private Page Builder repository.
+You should participate in [Magento Partner Program](https://magento.com/partners/become) to have these permissions.
 - [npm package manager](https://www.npmjs.com/get-npm)

 1. Clone the Page Builder repos into the root directory of your Magento Commerce 2.3+ installation: